Frequently Asked Questions

 For independent study, one book that that is often used for SC Real Estate exam preparation is AWARE in SC by Charles Wyatt of Wyatt Institute.
 It also is recommended in the PSI exam candidate bulletin.
 It can be ordered online and focuses on SC Real Estate law.

-Laws and Policies: SC License Law, SC Regulations, Residential Property Disclosure Act, Landlord Tenant Act, Time Sharing Plans act, Land Sales Practice Act and Trust Account guidelines which are testable subject matter.
+Laws, Regulations and Guidance: SC License Law, SC Regulations, Residential Property Disclosure Act, Landlord Tenant Act, Time Sharing Plans act, Land Sales Practice Act and Trust Account guidelines which are testable subject matter.

 Information regarding becoming an approved instructor/provider is located on the Pre-Licensing page, under Education Providers/Instructors.